lionirdeadman/CodeOfMisconduct/CodeOfMisconduct.md

 ### Standards

-If a user involved in {THE SOFTWARE} is disrespectful during any part of the development process, we may remove their right to participate in the development of {THE SOFTWARE} within the project.
+If a user involved in {THE SOFTWARE} becomes a nuisance to the project during any part of the development process, we may remove their right to participate in the development of {THE SOFTWARE} within the project.

 ### Scope